 It may be difficult to distinguish cancerous growths from the many benign lumps in the thyroid gland.
-A number of risk factors are used to evaluate the possibility of malignancy in a thyroid nodule.
+Best ent specialist in New Jersey is used to evaluate the possibility of malignancy in a thyroid nodule.
 In patients with a diffusely enlarged thyroid (called a goiter), multiple small nodules are usually benign.
 In patients with a single solitary nodule, more rigorous evaluation is warranted.

 What risk factors are concerning in Thyroid Nodule evaluation?